Introduction

 Five Things You Need to Consider Before Submitting an iOS App to Apple App Store

 Having a successful launch is not just about creating a great app; it is about making sure your app is compliant with Apple guidelines and rules.
 It is important to understand that Apple aims to deliver the best mobile app store experience for its users.
 Before you hit the submit button, there are a few crucial considerations that will help you avoid common pitfalls and ensure a smooth launch.
-Here’s the app store submission checklist that you need to follow before submitting an iOS app to the Apple App store.
+Whether you are submitting a gaming app, e-commerce app or an iOS android emulator, here’s the app store submission checklist that you need to follow.

 1. Thoroughly Go through App Store Policies and Guidelines